ecolynx/sbtn-materiality-screening-tool/docs/index.md

 # Overview

-This documentation is based on the [SBTN Materiality Screening Tool](https://sciencebasedtargetsnetwork.org/wp-content/uploads/2023/05/SBTN-Materiality-Screening-Tool-v1.xlsx) developed by UNEP-WCMC, BCG and SBTN.
-It corresponds to the version `v1 May 2023` of the tool.
+This documentation is based on the [SBTN Materiality Screening Tool](https://sciencebasedtargetsnetwork.org/wp-content/uploads/2023/05/SBTN-Materiality-Screening-Tool-v1.xlsx) (Version: `v1 May 2023`) developed by UNEP-WCMC, BCG and SBTN.

 <!-- The aim is to help users carry out a first screening of the types of environmental impacts that are potentially materially relevant to their sector and their company's activities. -->